RyotaBannai/Scala_playground/akkaProjctroot/README.md

   - To protect the internal Actors that are spawned by the various Akka modules, `a separate internal dispatcher is used by default`.
 The internal dispatcher can be tuned in a fine-grained way with the setting `akka.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `akka.actor.internal-dispatcher`
 - `Mailbox`:
   - The `unbounded mailbox` is a convenient default but in a scenario where messages are added to the mailbox faster than the actor can process them, this can lead to the application running `out of memory`.
 For this reason a `bounded mailbox` can be specified, the `bounded mailbox` will pass new messages to `deadletters` when the mailbox is full.
+- `Testing`:
+  - `Asynchronous testing`: uses a real ActorSystem that allows you to test your Actors in a more realistic environment.